WORKING WITH SOUND

 • LOOP=TRUE specifies that the sound file will play an infinite number of times.
 With LOOP=FALSE, the sound file will play only once.
 LOOP=4 (or any number you choose) will cause the sound file to play 4 times.

 Sound files can be uploaded and played in WAV, AIFF, AU, and MIDI format.
-In addition, you can use the EMBED tag to play QuickTime movies, AVI (under Windows 95 and NT) and VRML files.
+In addition, you can use the EMBED tag to play QuickTime movies, AVI and VRML files.